loopandlearn/news/docs/index.md

 You can go into the *Testflight* app on the phone and check how many days are left on your current build and then add a reminder in your calendar to rebuild before then.
 [Update with Browser](https://loopkit.github.io/loopdocs/gh-actions/gh-update/).

-If you are close (within one month) of needing to rebuild and you are using released code (`main`), consider adding the new customization to add the *TestFlight* date to the *Loop* app on your phone.
-This also adds an in-app reminder starting 20 days before expiration.
-This is not needed for `dev`; it is already included.
+If you are using the released version of the *Loop* app (`main`), consider adding the new customization that reports the *TestFlight* date.
+You will receive in-app reminders starting 20 days before expiration.
+Loop dev users are already benefitting from this feature.

 * [*TestFlight* Expiration (Browser Build, main only)](https://www.loopandlearn.org/custom-code/#tf-expire)